johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 Add One extra section on the home page in addition to the 4 sections (header, banner, services, and footer) mentioned above.👍 The Services section will have at least 3 services.
 You can put one, two, or more services in a row based on your design.
 Each service should have a relevant name, price, image, short description, and a specific button.👍

 Clicking on the button will take the user to the Checkout route.
 This route will be private/protected routes.
 Please make sure that the private route redirects to the login page if the user is not logged in.
-After login, the user will be redirected to the checkout page
+After login, the user will be redirected to the checkout page ⚠🟥 baki ache answer⚠🟥

 You can put anything on the checkout page.
-If you want to do some extra optional work, please read the optional but highly recommended section of this description.
+If you want to do some extra optional work, please read the optional but highly recommended section of this description. ⚠🟥 baki ache answer⚠🟥

 If you reload the protected/private route (after login), this page will not redirect the user to the login page.
 Instead, it will keep the logged-in user on the protected route.👍

 You Must implement Email-password based authentication.
 You will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view.
 You can use react firebase hook to implement the login system.
 And don't forget to make the Email and password field a required field.👍

-Also, implement at least one extra login, which could be (facebook, github, google, etc).
+Also, implement at least one extra login, which could be (facebook, github, google, etc).⚠🟥 baki ache answer⚠🟥

 Once logged in, the log out/sign out button should appear on the header, which will log out the user once clicked.👍

 Add two more routes. one route will be blogs.
 On the blog page, you will need to answer these three questions.
-This won't be a protected route
+This won't be a protected route ⚠🟥 baki ache answer⚠🟥

 13.1 Difference between authorization and authentication ⚠🟥 baki ache answer⚠🟥